daniel-fowler/AngularForms/README.md

-NGForms is a simple little library for angular 2 that allows you to write HTML forms without the verbose HTML of bootstrap.
+NGForms is a simple little angular 2 module that allows you to write HTML forms without the verbosity of bootstrap 3.

 ## Example